neo4j-contrib/py2neo/README.md

 optional arguments:
   -h, --help       show this help message and exit
-  -u DATABASE_URI  the URI of the source Neo4j database server -d               output all values in delimited format (default) -j               output all values as a single JSON array -g               output nodes and relationships in GEOFF format
+  -u DATABASE_URI  the URI of the source Neo4j database server -d               output all values in delimited format -g               output nodes and relationships in GEOFF format -j               output all values as a single JSON array -t               output all results in a plain text table (default)
 ```

 Similarly, the `geoff` command will allow a GEOFF data to be loaded into a